benjann/dstat/README.md

 Main changes:

     05dec2021 (version 1.2.6)
+    - IF of b_gini assumes that the order of group means is stable; this is an assumption that is typically not very critical; comparison to the jackknife illustrates that the IF is quite accurate even in small samples; removed the corresponding disclaimer in the help file

+    05dec2021 (version 1.2.6)
     - dstat_sum: b_gini added (IF not fully correct yet; may only serve as a rough approximation)
     - dstat sum: gw_gini, gw_mld, gw_theil, gw_ge added